Oncocnemidinae

 (NCBI-index: 214073)

 The Toadflax Brocade (Calophasia lunula) has an upright, hairy neck collar.
-Most striking are the white owl spots on the fairly broad grey-brown forewing.
-The small oval mark is in the dark marking in the center of the wing and the kidney mark is visible as a crescent-shaped spot in the broad light outer transverse line.
+Most striking are the white owl spots on the relatively broad grey-brown forewing.
+The small oval mark is in the dark marking in the centre of the wing, and the kidney mark is visible as a crescent-shaped spot in the broad light outer transverse line.
 Also striking is the white dart mark halfway through the inner transverse line.
-There are thick black stripes in the marginal area and the fringes are checkered.
-The flight period is in two generations from May to the end of August and the wingspan is 26-32mm.
+There are thick black stripes in the marginal area, and the fringes are checkered.
+The flight period spans two generations, from May to the end of August, and the wingspan ranges from 26 to 32 mm.
 Host plant: Toadflax.
 Dutch name: Vlasbekuiltje.
-Frisian name: –
+Frisian name:

 Flying period: